 If you prefer a tangier, richer topping for your strawberry shortcake cupcakes, a cream cheese frosting is an excellent alternative.

-4. Garnish and Presentation
+4. Garnish & Presentation

 a.
 Fresh Strawberry Slices